asters36/TidyTool/README.md

 # TidyTool

-**TidyTool** is a desktop application for analyzing, filtering, and cleaning biological sequences in FASTA format.
+**TidyTool** is a user-friendly, graphical application designed to facilitate working with sequence databases, especially for researchers without advanced bioinformatics skills.
 It provides a powerful and intuitive **PyQt6-based GUI** for:

 - Removing duplicate sequences,
 - Filtering sequences by name, length, or similarity,